cselab/PyMLMC/README.md

 For example script using the PyMLMC framework, check 'doc/examples/', in particular 'example_deterministic.py' and 'example_mlmc.py'.

+### Acknowledgement ###

+If you are using this code (modified or unmodified), please cite:
+J. Šukys, U. Rasthofer, F. Wermelinger, P. Hadjidoukas, P.Koumoutsakos.
+Uncertainty quantification in multi-phase cloud cavitation collapse flows using optimal control variate multi-level Monte Carlo sampling.
+In progress, 2016.

 ### Support ###

 This code was developed in ETH Zurich, Switzerland.